 The bid terms and conditions shall include transparent and non-discriminatory selection standards, which the Company shall apply objectively in evaluating the bids submitted.
 Such standards must include at least the following:

-iv.
-The quality and efficiency of its services.
-For this purpose, the Committee shall take into account the results of the inspections of the various statutory auditors that may have been performed by the Instituto de Contabilidad y Auditoría de Cuentas (Institute of Accounting and Accounts Auditing) (the “ICAC”) or other leading regulatory bodies, as well as strict compliance with any other requirement established by applicable legal provisions at any time.
+d) the quality and efficiency of its services.
+For this purpose, the Committee shall take into account the results of the inspections of the various statutory auditors that may have been performed by the Instituto de Contabilidad y Auditoría de Cuentas (Institute of Accounting and Accounts Auditing) (the "ICAC") or other leading regulatory bodies, as well as strict compliance with any other requirement established by applicable legal provisions at any time.

 In no event may the ability of the statutory auditor to provide non-audit services be a standard for selection.

 The Committee shall establish a weighting for each of the selection standards set out in the bid terms and conditions, which shall not form a part thereof.
-The Committee shall not overweight the proposed fees or other quantitative aspects.
+The Committee shall not overweigh the proposed fees or other quantitative aspects.

 In addition to the selection standards, the bid terms and conditions must state the terms of the bid that can be negotiated by the statutory auditor in strict compliance with the legal provisions in effect at any time.

-In this regard, the division or area of the Group that provides assistance shall make conclusions regarding the selection process in a report to be ratified, if applicable, by the Committee or the audit committee of the country subholding company, as appropriate.
+In this regard, the division or area of the Group that provides assistance shall make conclusions regarding the selection process in a report to be ratified, if applicable, by the Committee or the audit and compliance committee of the country subholding company, as appropriate.

 The candidates shall submit their bids to the Committee at one or more meetings called for this purpose, at which the Committee may ask the candidates questions and request the clarifications it deems are appropriate.